 Your choice

-- or “What level of waste can you afford on an ongoing basis?”
+- “What level of waste can you afford on an ongoing basis?”
 (Do you know how much value seeps away now?)

 It really is that simple.